-The OAS automatically populates the number and list of Standards exceeded, the number of Standards met, and the number and list of Standards not met.
+The summary should include the number and list of standards exceeded, number of standards met, and number and list of standards not met.

-Auditor Note: In general, no standards should be found to be "Not Applicable" or "NA."
+Auditor Note: No standard should be found to be "Not Applicable" or "NA".
 A compliance determination must be made for each standard.
-In rare instances where an auditor determines that a standard is not applicable, the auditor should select "Meets Standard" and include a comprehensive discussion as to why the standard is not applicable to the facility being audited.